2026 Election Tracker

 Cook PVID+10

 New York is the fourth-largest state in the country and a reliable Democratic stronghold at the federal level, with 28 electoral votes and 26 House seats.
 The 2026 cycle in New York is dominated by Governor Kathy Hochul's re-election fight against Nassau County Executive Bruce Blakeman, a race that started as a likely blowout and has narrowed in recent months as Hochul navigates a complicated relationship with newly-elected New York City Mayor Zohran Mamdani.
-The state's congressional map is also subject to active litigation over the NY-11 Staten Island seat held by Republican Nicole Malliotakis, with the possibility — though not the probability — of mid-cycle redistricting before November.
-National 2028 markets and balance-of-power coverage live on the homepage.
+The state's congressional map is also subject to active litigation over the NY-11 Staten Island seat held by Republican Nicole Malliotakis, with the possibility, though not the probability, of mid-cycle redistricting before November.
+If you want to keep up with who is favored in New York elections, checking the Election Odds is the best way to do it.

 Governor